 Each person's asthma is set off by certain pollutants or allergy-causing substances (allergens).
 Common household asthma triggers include:

-- Dust mites, which accumulate in carpet, upholstery and mattresses
+- Dust mites, which build up in carpet, upholstery and bedding

 - Dander from pets such as cats, dogs and birds

 - Volatile organic compounds (VOCs) — gases released by paints, carpets, other household products and e-cigarettes